SWI-Prolog/rclswi/README.md

 >
 >   - The publish/subscribe API
 >   - The logging API.
->   - The low-level services API (client and service).
+>   - The services API (client and service).
+>   - Most of the low-level action API and work on a more high
+>     level API for action clients.
 >
 > We plan to turn this into a full   client.
 If you want to help, please
 > have a look at the TODO list at the end of this README.